Ghini/ghini.desktop/doc/imex.rst

 ghini.desktop keeps a list of registered ghini.pocket clients.
 In order to register a phone, you let ghini.desktop produce a new code (or use the one already on the screen), enter it on the client, and click on register.
-When receiving a registration request, associating an IMEI to the registration code, the IMEI is added to the list of registered clients.
+When ghini.desktop receives a valid registration request for a specific IMEI number, the specified IMEI is added to the list of registered clients.

 Start the server on ghini.desktop and move your focus to your ghini.pocket client.
 It is from the ghini.pocket clients that you handle the communication.
 After accepting updates